 Locust Bush HQ

 Willow Creek from approximately 1 mile below Pius Farm Draw to East Clear Creek

 Scramble down from the rim into the creekbed.
-Don't jump off cliffs, but otherwise there is no wrong way to do it.
+Don't jump off cliffs, but otherwise, there is no wrong way to do it.

 The first few miles heading downstream are pretty easy - the elk trails are fantastic and stay on the sandy berms, occasionally crossing.
-After a few miles the locust bush gets thicker and the elk trails get worse.
+After a few miles, the locust bush gets thicker, and the elk trails get worse.
 I observed several elk trails depart for the rim.
 The creek is bone dry in summer.
 Stick to the sides of the creek and avoid the locust gauntlet in the creek bed as best you can.
 Overgrown elk trails can be found on one side or the other for the most part.

 Highlights of the trip will be sighting elk.
-I observed quite a number of these incredible beasts, and found about a dozen shed antlers.
+I observed quite a number of these incredible beasts and found about a dozen shed antlers.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.